+• Asset Management Policy Statement - This document's the key asset management principles in which the Asset Management System (AMS) adheres to

+• Strategic Asset Management Plan (SAMP) - A dynamic landscape of documentation that outlines our strategic plans.
+The dynamic landscape ranges across our corporate strategy (refreshed multiple times within a regulatory period), our regulatory submission to the AER and supporting artefacts, and optimisation outcomes provided by a best of breed portfolio optimisation platform.

-- Asset Management Policy Statement This document's the key asset management principles in which the Asset Management System (AMS) adheres to - Strategic Asset Management Plan (SAMP) Sets out high-level decision-making principles, with an associated set of criteria.
-It details the Asset Management Objectives, explains their relationship to the organisational objectives and the role of the Asset Management System in delivering these.
-It describes how our Asset Management Objectives are translated into network activities, projects and programs for delivery, through our Asset Management System - Asset Management Objectives (AMO) Defines the key outcomes that will be delivered to our customers through specific asset management activities and the Asset Management System.
-The Objectives provide direction to help ensure the network, systems and assets deliver what we need and are used to set targets and measures so performance can be tracked - Network, Asset Class and System strategies Form the Asset Management direction and perform Asset Lifecycle analysis in order for Essential Energy to understand the activities it must undertake to get the outcomes it needs from its assets in support of its asset management objectives.
-These strategies set direction for the business in establishing programs of work to manage the network Essential Energy is accountable for - Asset Management Planning and Optimisation Network investments are initiated, planned, developed, and optimised through the coordinated activities of several functions across the business including Planning, Network Design, Network Portfolio, Investment Optimisation and Network Delivery.
+• Asset Management Objectives (AMO) - Defines the key outcomes that will be delivered to our customers through specific asset management activities and by the Asset Management System.
+The Objectives provide direction to help ensure the network, systems and assets deliver what we need and are used to set targets and measures so performance can be tracked.

+• Network, Asset Class and System strategies - Form the Asset Management direction and perform Asset Lifecycle analysis in order for Essential Energy to understand the activities it must undertake to get the outcomes it needs from its assets in support of its asset management objectives.
+These strategies set direction for the business in establishing programs of work to manage the network Essential Energy is accountable for

+• Asset Management Planning and Optimisation - Network investments are initiated, planned, developed, and optimised through the coordinated activities of several functions across the business including Planning, Network Design, Network Portfolio, Investment Optimisation and Network Delivery.
 Investment identification is influenced by the content of the above strategies; preferred investments are identified through application of a range of decision-making criteria and optimised within Essential Energy's Asset Investment Planning software.
-These investments, together with additional mandatory projects, programs and cyclic maintenance-related activities form our Network Portfolio which is approved, managed, and governed using well-established practices - Lifecycle Delivery The Network Portfolio is delivered through the coordinated activities of the Network Portfolio, Network Delivery and Network Operations teams through the development of Works Programs and Packaging and Scheduling activities.
-It drives the outcomes at each stage of an asset's lifecycle, from analysis, to planning, operating and maintaining the asset, and eventually disposing of it - Performance Monitoring Essential Energy is a complex business and the design of how it monitors performance enables metrics to be placed in a logical way that supports the understanding of performance on assets (i.e. asset health), asset management performance (including financial and non-financial performance) and the asset management system (i.e. effectiveness of the outputs of the processes, procedures etc).
-Collectively, these support the understanding of meeting the asset management objectives - Performance Evaluation and Improvements Supporting how we performance monitor is performance management.
+These investments, together with additional mandatory projects, programs and cyclic maintenance-related activities form our Network Portfolio which is approved, managed, and governed using well-established practices

+• Lifecycle Delivery - The Network Portfolio is delivered through the coordinated activities of the Network Portfolio, Network Delivery and Network Operations teams through the development of Works Programs and Packaging and Scheduling activities.
+It drives the outcomes at each stage of an asset's lifecycle, from analysis, to planning, operating and maintaining the asset, and eventually disposing of it

+• Performance Monitoring - Essential Energy is a complex business and the design of how it monitors performance enables metrics to be placed in a logical way that supports the understanding of performance on assets (i.e. asset health), asset management performance (including financial and non-financial performance) and the asset management system (i.e. effectiveness of the outputs of the processes, procedures etc).
+Collectively, these support the understanding of meeting the asset management objectives

+• Performance Evaluation and Improvements - Supporting how we performance monitor is performance management.
 It is used to identify and evaluate that whether performance is being met, management actions are identified and taken to improve performance, and closes the loop.